adaltas/node-nikita/packages/engine/src/actions/ssh/open.coffee.md

           anyOf: [{format: 'ipv4'}, {format: 'hostname'}]
           default: '127.0.0.1'
           description: """
-          Hostname or IP address of the remove server.
+          Hostname or IP address of the remote server.
           """
         'ip':
           type: 'string'
           description: """
-          IP address of the remove server, used if "host" option isn't already defined.
+          IP address of the remote server, used if "host" option isn't already defined.
           """
         'password':